sydneybulatao/Gastrocnemius-Endurance-Training-Classifier/README.md

 ## Motivation
 Given that the gastrocnemius is fundamental to running and given that previous research has shown that metabolites related to lipid metabolism were enriched in the gastrocnemius, can a model be built that uses the results of gastrocnemius lipoprotein receptor assays to assign training duration?

+## Methods
+Multinomial logistic regression and random forest models were built for the data.
+These models were further tuned using recursive feature elimination.
+More details on the methods used for this project are included in 'Research Paper.pdf'.

 ## References
 MoTrPAC Study Group., Lead Analysts. & MoTrPAC Study Group.
 Temporal dynamics of the multi-omic response to endurance exercise training.
 Nature 629, 174–183 (2024). https://doi.org/10.1038/s41586-023-06877-w